 Please explore our careers at IBM pages to learn more about research life and current opportunities at IBM.
-This page lists some current HCI openings, but is not an exhaustive list.

 IBM internship program is set to start the internship program for the summer of 2013.
 Watch out for this space to know more about the work that they are involved in.
 Here is a snapshot of our interns in 2012:

 - Liam Betsworth, Swansea University, UK.
 Interned at IBM Research, India.
 Applied concepts of spatial audio and it’s potential applications for way finding and serendipitous discovery.